 MO103 (60 hours)

 Integrated into the study of each system is an introduction to the language of medicine.
 Medical terms are taught, along with their relationship to the human body.
-Medical office administration students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each system.
+Hunter Business School students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each system.
 This new language is used to facilitate communication with other health care professionals about their patients.
 Abbreviations and medical specialties are included.
 Prerequisite: None

 Microsoft Word Basics

 Microsoft Word Basics provides Hunter Business School students with the fundamentals of the most popular word processing program, Microsoft Word, and also reviews business letter formatting.
 The curriculum includes: the use of tabs, ribbons, and galleries; how to change page orientation; handling tools used to make corrections; methods to open, save, print, and close files; ways of moving and copying text; implementation of AutoCorrect, AutoFormat, and Spelling & Grammar; Date & Time; the Undo and Redo commands; the Thesaurus; Find and Replace commands; and all other aspects of formatting text.
 Prerequisite: None

 Excel for Windows